Last Updated on

-The Aspire scores excellently on matters of everyday productivity like office work, web browsing, playing tunes, and light photo editing.
+The Aspire scores excellently on matters of everyday productivity like office work, programming, web browsing, playing tunes, and light photo editing.

 Slightly ahead of the Aspire are devices that are either too expensive (like the Lenovo ThinkPad L480) or much bigger and, therefore, easier coolers (like the hefty Acer E 15).